 Situated at 203 Regent Street, this striking corner house stands out with its Greek Revival portico adorned with fluted Doric pilasters, reflecting the architectural aesthetics of Fredericton homes in the early 19th century.
 This handsome property is characterised by its gabled roof, hand-planed wood shingle cladding, and 6 over 6 single hung windows.

-It was built in 1833 for Loyalist descendant George Turner, a waggoner who operated a stagecoach from Fredericton to Saint John, and his wife Catherine.
+Constructed in 1833, the home was originally built for George Turner, a Loyalist descendant who worked as a waggoner and operated a stagecoach service from Fredericton to Saint John, and his wife, Catherine.

-By 1868 this Neoclassical house was owned by Dr. Hiram Dow, a surgeon and member of the Legislative Assembly of New Brunswick.
+By 1868, this Neoclassical house was in the possession of Dr. Hiram Dow, a member of the New Brunswick Legislative Assembly and a practicing surgeon.

-Renovations took place around 1880 including raising the roof and adding another storey to the back wing.
+Around 1880, renovations to the house included the raising of the roof and the addition of another storey to the back wing.

 This post has already been read 2534 times!